eric-pierce/eric-pierce.github.io/moving-to-mastodon/index.md

 * Finding content or being found yourself may be difficult
   * There is no service which searches all Mastodon or Fediverse accounts, and your Mastodon instance will only be able to search other instances it knows about.
   * If this is a big issue for you, some simple workarounds are to follow hashtags you're interested in, or leverage a relay
+* Content moderation won't be much of an issue for a single user instance like I'm using, but as soon as you start to scale you're responsible for moderating the content on your instance.
 {{< /admonition >}}

 ### Setting up an Instance